ksihja/datasciencecoursera/GettingAndCleaningData/README.md

 For principle 3. we don't need to do anything.
 We already have one data frame containing observations of only one type: calculated feature vectors per subject and activity.

 For principle 2.
 We are observing (calculating) mean values for feature vectors for each combination of subject and activity.
-Subject and activity are specified by columns subjectid and activityname.
-When we first split our data set based on these two variables to obtain all combination of these 2 variables and then calculate mean values of all features over specific (subjectid, activityname)  combination we reach the tidy data goal by having one observation per row.
+Subject and activity are specified by columns "subjectid" and "activityname".
+When we first split (or group) our data set based on these two variables to obtain all combination of these 2 variables and then calculate mean values of all 66 features over specific (subjectid, activityname)  combination we reach the tidy data goal by having one observation per row.

-This observation is of form: subjectid, activityname and 66 columns containing mean value for each feature vector  per this (subjectid, activity) combination.
-Mean value for activityid column is also calculated but that column is not part of tidy data and is removed in later phase (see below).
+This observation is of form: subjectid, activityname and 66 columns containing mean value for each feature vector per this (subjectid, activityname) combination.
+Mean value for activityid column (column 3) is also calculated but that column is not part of tidy data and is removed in later phase (see below).

+We have 30 subjects and 6 activities so we end up by having 180 different combination of (subjectid, activityname) combinations.
+These will define the number of rows (observations) in our tidy data set.

+We still need to tackle principle 1.
+We have in our data frame now columns "activityname" and "activityid" which are connected to the same underlying variable (activity).
+We get rid of "activityid" column since we want to keep the one that contains descriptive namers.

-Resulting data set size is 180 rows x 69 colums.
+Resulting tidy data set size is 180 rows x 68 colums.

+180 is the number of observations as explained above and colums are  "subjectid" and "activityname" and 66 descriptive feature vector names (  meanoftBodyAccmeanX, meanoftBodyAccmeanY ... ).
+To check all column names issue command `> names(tData)`.

 ##README.md
 (this file): Overview of all files in this directory